 In addition to situations where a judge may require you to install an ignition interlock device, there are a number of DUI conviction scenarios where a judge must require you to install an IID.

-- one (1) year following a second DUI offense,
+- one (1) year following a second DUI conviction,

-- two (2) years following a third DUI offense and
+- two (2) years following a third DUI conviction and

 - three (3) years following a fourth or subsequent conviction.10

-And if you are convicted of a second DUI causing injury, you must install the IID for two (2) years (three years for a third conviction and four years for a fourth or subsequent conviction).
+And if you are convicted of a second DUI causing injury, you must install the IID for two (2) years (three years for a third conviction).

 Type of DUI Conviction